yellowflowersorganics-star/smartcrop-os/docs/GETTING_STARTED.md

-# Getting Started with SmartCrop OS
+# Getting Started with CropWise

-Complete guide to setting up and running SmartCrop OS from scratch.
+Complete guide to setting up and running CropWise from scratch.

 ## 📋 Prerequisites